Michael Hutchence

 Michael Kelland John Hutchence (22 January 1960 – 22 November 1997) was an Australian singer and songwriter.
 He was the co-founder, lead singer and lyricist of the rock band INXS from 1977 until his death in 1997.
 The band sold over 50 million records worldwide, making them one of Australia's highest-selling music acts of all time.
-They were inducted into the ARIA Hall of Fame in 2001.
+INXS were inducted into the ARIA Hall of Fame in 2001.

-Hutchence was also a member of the short-lived band Max Q and recorded some solo material, alongside acting in films such as Dogs in Space (1986) and Frankenstein Unbound (1990).
-He was known for his string of love affairs with actresses, models and singers and his private life was often covered in the international press.
+Hutchence was also a member of the short-lived band Max Q. He recorded some solo material and acted in films such as Dogs in Space (1986) and Frankenstein Unbound (1990).
+Hutchence was known for his string of love affairs with actresses, models and singers, and his private life was often covered in the international press.
 He had a daughter, Tiger Hutchence-Geldof, with British television presenter Paula Yates.
 Hutchence died by suicide in a Sydney hotel room on 22 November 1997 at the age of 37.